henryken/audio-transcriber-cloud-build/tutorial.md

 1. Enable the required APIs
     <walkthrough-enable-apis apis="cloudbuild.googleapis.com,speech.googleapis.com"></walkthrough-enable-apis>
-    Copy the command below if the clicking above button does not successfully enable the APIs.
+    Note: If clicking the above button does not successfully enable the APIs after some time, copy the command below and run in the Cloud Shell.
     ```bash
     gcloud services enable cloudbuild.googleapis.com speech.googleapis.com
     ```